Where to Begin when Developing a New Mobile Game

 History has shown that excessive novelty can deter players who seek familiarity.
 Good examples of innovation within boundaries include Monopoly Go, which drew inspiration from Coin Master, and Marvel Snap, which was influenced by Hearthstone and Magic: The Gathering.

-Another notable reference is from Laura Taranto, who discussed on the Two & Half Gamers podcast how Travel Town and Gossip Harbour addressed player frustrations identified in Merge Mansion and Love & Pies, such as hitting progression walls.
+Another notable reference is from Laura Taranto, who discussed this on the Two & Half Gamers podcast.
+She explained how Travel Town and Gossip Harbour tackled player frustrations.
+These issues were previously identified in Merge Mansion and Love & Pies, such as hitting progression walls.
 Addressing these issues led these games to outperform the originals in revenue.

 Let’s get back to the Brits, though.
 On the one hand, it was a risky move for Space Ape to venture into the match-3 genre, which was new territory for them (interestingly, no store screenshot of Chrome Valley Customs shows the matching mechanic).